Juvenile court

 Globally, the United Nations has encouraged nations to reform their systems to fit with a model in which "entire society [must] ensure the harmonious development of adolescence" despite the delinquent behavior that may be causing issues.
 The hope was to create a more "child-friendly justice".
 Despite all the changes made by the United Nations, the rules in practice are less clear cut.
 Changes in a broad context cause issues of implementation locally, and international crimes committed by youth are causing additional questions regarding the benefit of separate proceedings for juveniles.

-Issues of juvenile justice have become increasingly global in several cultural contexts.
-As globalization has occurred in recent centuries, issues of justice, and more specifically protecting the rights of children as it relates to juvenile courts, have been called to question.
-Global policies regarding this issue have become more widely accepted, and a general culture of treatment of children offenders has adapted to this trend.
+Issues of juvenile justice have gained global prominence in various cultural contexts.
+As globalization has progressed in recent centuries, questions about justice, particularly concerning the protection of children's rights within juvenile courts, have come to the forefront.
+Global policies on this matter have garnered wider acceptance, and there has been a general cultural shift towards treating child offenders in accordance with this trend.